ElizaKnapp/physics_final/README.md

  - restart: restart the level, the length of the pendulum, and the gravity
  - length: change the length of the pendulum, within a range of 50 to 300 meters (represented in pixels)
  - gravity: change the acceleration due to gravity that the candy experiences within a range of 1 to 25 m^2/s
+ - pendulum angle: change the starting angle of the pendulum from somewhere between 1 and 90 degrees

 Cut the candy off the pendulum using [space].
 You will be able to observe the velocity at which the candy will reach OmNom's mouth on the upper right corner.